chuncheng1/movie-ticket-system/README.md

 Maximum account storage: 100 <br>
 Maximum ticket order per account: 3 <br>
 Employee account ID: 0 <br>
-Employee email: admin@gmail.com <br>
+Employee password: admin <br>
 <br>
 Employee  <br>
 Employees can use the following special account to access admin features. <br>
 Employee account ID: 0 <br>
-Employee email: admin@gmail.com <br>
+Employee password: admin <br>
 After logging in with this account, employees can view the ticket sales and boxoffice for each movie by pressing the number key 7. <br>
 <br>
 Customer <br>
 1. Register an account <br>
 Press the number key 1.
-The user will be prompted to enter their email.
-After the email is entered, the user will receive an account ID.
+The user will be prompted to create a password.
+After a password is created, the user will receive an account ID.
 Please take note of the ID you received for log in. <br>
 2. Login <br>
 Press the number key 2.
-The user will need to enter their account ID and the email they used to register to successfully login.
+The user will need to enter their account ID and the password they used to register to successfully login.
 3. Logout <br>
 Press the number key 3.
 The user will be logged out.
 4. Purchase Ticket <br>